usmcamp0811/slidev-theme-csscade/example.md

 # Diffs can be reviewed

-{monaco-diff} can generate a diff between two code blocks!
+monaco-diff can generate a diff between two code blocks!

 <!-- prettier-ignore -->
 ```ts {monaco-diff}